Gargoyle geckos (Rhacodactylus auriculatus) are wonderful beginner lizards.

 If you see hard water stains, they can be cleaned up easily with lemon juice on a cotton ball.

-If you have ever owned any reptile, the maintenance will always be pretty similar unless you opt for a bioactive enclosure.
+If you have owned any reptile, the maintenance will always be pretty similar unless you opt for a bioactive enclosure.

 A standard setup requires regular checks for poop and daily water changes.

-You should do a deep clean once a month.
+It would help if you did a deep clean once a month.
 This requires you to put your gecko into a temporary enclosure and clean absolutely everything.

 Spraying cold liquid on the hot glass will crack it from thermal shock.
 Remove all the substrate and clean all the surfaces in your enclosure.